Weekly Newsletter

 b.
 RemotePC – has a low monthly fee

 a.
-It will be in their interest to make their job easy at the expense of your productivity.
+It will be in their interest to make their job easy at the expense of your productivity by installing excess security measuers that are overkill for many small businesses.